andrevidela/Research-report/Thesis/index.md

 update (ValOnce v) = ValTwice (S (S v)) (S (S w))
 ```

-Since the constructor we are matching on the left side of the clause does not appear on the right.
+Since the constructor we are matching does not appear on the right hand side.

 This is to avoid implicit allocation when we mutate a constructor which has more fields than the one we are given.
+Or avoid memory corruption when updating a field outside of the allocated buffer.
 Imagine representing data as a records:

 ```haskell
 ValOnce = { tag : Int , val1 : Int }
 ValTwice = { tag : Int , val1 : Int val2 : Int }
 ```

-if we are given a value `ValOnce` and asked to mutate it into a value `ValTwice` we would have to allocate more space to accomodate for the extra `val2` field.
+If we are given a value `ValOnce` and asked to mutate it into a value `ValTwice` we would have to allocate more space to accommodate for the extra `val2` field.

 Similarly if we are given a `ValTwice` and are asked to mutate it into a value `ValOnce` we would have to carry over extra memory space that will remain unused.
 In the worst case, reckless access to the fields in memory would result in accessing out of bound memory and provoke either segfault or memory corruption.
 For example while attempting to mutate the second argument of a constructor that has only one.

 Ideally our compiler would be able to identify data declaration that share the same layout and replace allocation for them by mutation, but for the purpose of this thesis we will ignore this optimisation and carefully design our benchmarks to make use of it.
 Which brings us to the next section

-### Mutating branches
+### Mutating instruction

 For this to work we need to add a new constructor to the AST that represents _compiled_ programs `CExp`.
 We add the constructor `CMut`: